ganesh1074/calculator-in-html/README.md

 # calculator-in-html
-In this project, we are going to create portfolio WebPage to show Information about candidate.
+In this project, we are going to create calculator WebPage to perform mathematical calculations.

 ## 🚀 About Me
 I'm a Web Developer...